-The Company uses derivative financial instruments such as forward currency contracts to hedge its risks associated with foreign currency fluctuations.
+The Group uses derivative financial instruments such as forward currency contracts to hedge its risks associated with foreign currency fluctuations.
 Such derivative financial instruments are initially recognized at fair value on the date on which derivative contract is entered to and are subsequently remeasured at fair value through profit and loss.
-Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
+All derivatives are carried as assets when their fair value is positive and as liabilities when negative.
 The fair value of forward currency contracts is calculated by reference to current forward exchange rates for contracts with similar maturity profiles.